-However, private schools are also heavily parent-centered and community-centered.
+Private schools are very student, parent, and community-centered.
 So think about how your teaching style and personality will fit.

-Your mindset and expectations should align with the goals of the private school for which you are applying as a teacher.
+Your mindset and expectations should align with the goals of the private school to which you are applying.

 Private School Interview Questions for Teachers

-Review these common private school interview questions for educators so that you nail your private school teaching interview and get the job.
+Review these common private school interview questions for teachers with suggested answers so that you nail your private school teaching interview and get the job.

 1. What interests you in working at this particular school?

-This question gives insight into why the teacher is applying to this particular private school and whether or not she understands what makes the school unique.
+This question gives insight into why you are applying to this particular private school and whether or not you understand what makes the school unique.